-The clearer part of the year in Tucson begins around March 15 and lasts for 3.7 months, ending around July 7.
-On June 13, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 85% of the time, and overcast or mostly cloudy 15% of the time.
+The clearer part of the year in Tucson begins around March 16 and lasts for 3.7 months, ending around July 7.

-The cloudier part of the year begins around July 7 and lasts for 8.3 months, ending around March 15.
-On July 30, the cloudiest day of the year, the sky is overcast or mostly cloudy 45% of the time, and clear, mostly clear, or partly cloudy 55% of the time.
+The cloudier part of the year begins around July 7 and lasts for 8.3 months, ending around March 16.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Tucson varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Tucson is August, with an average of 11.7 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 42% on August 4.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Tucson experiences significant seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 9.4 months, from June 20 to April 1, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around July 31, with an average total accumulation of 2.2 inches.
+The rainy period of the year lasts for 9.4 months, from June 19 to April 2, with a sliding 31-day rainfall of at least 0.5 inches.
+The month with the most rain in Tucson is August, with an average rainfall of 2.0 inches.

-The rainless period of the year lasts for 2.6 months, from April 1 to June 20.
-The least rain falls around May 28, with an average total accumulation of 0.1 inches.
+The rainless period of the year lasts for 2.6 months, from April 2 to June 19.
+The month with the least rain in Tucson is May, with an average rainfall of 0.1 inches.